Music BMus

 Additional funding

-The Department of Music offers a number of scholarships.
+The School of Languages, Arts and Societies offers a number of music scholarships.
 These can include scholarships in partnership with local music organisations, giving you a chance to gain advanced work experience within the music sector while studying.

 Placements and study abroad